paralect/setty/README.md

 ---------------------
 Setty was designed to help manage project key/value settings. .NET config files differ for different deployment configurations.
 There should be a way to manage config files for different deployment configurations.
 Setty chose centralized approach by generating *.config files based on some template language.
 Currently there is support for razor and xslt transform engines.

+Setty with razor syntax require .net 4.0+. .net 2.0 version currently support only xslt transformation engine and has to be installed manually.
+See documentation below for details

 Installation guide
 ---------------------
 The best way to getting started with Setty is download plugin for visual studio 2010.
 And install setty in one click.